Glendale Community Preschool Frequently Asked Questions

 Q: What is the withdrawal policy for the Glendale Community Preschool?

-If you wish to withdraw your child at any time during the preschool year, one month’s written notice from the first day of any given month must be received by the Registrar, or one month’s fee in lieu thereof.
-June’s tuition fee will be refunded only if you withdraw your child on or before April 30 and the required notice is given.
+If you wish to withdraw your child at any time during the preschool year, one month’s written notice from the first day of any given month must be received by the Program Coordinator, or one month’s fee in lieu thereof.
+June’s fees are your NON refundable deposit.

 Q: What if I will be late for pickup?